cnlohr/wifivisboard/README.md

 # wifivisboard

+THIS REPO CONTAINS A REFERENCE IMPLEMENTATION FOR ESP-NOW ON THE ESP8266.
+Also, previously "esp-freedom"

 A project for a minimal reference swadge implemnetation.

 Specifically, this is being made for use with a sermonette for my youth group, to allow for "seeing" wifi.